jsaroni/IBMq-Trotter-adaptive-VQA/README.md

 ## Requirement

-After executong the code, one should preinstall h5py, qiskit, qutip.
+Before executing the AVQDS code, one should install h5py, qiskit, qutip, numpy and the latest version of scipy.

 ## Files in AVQDS_heis

-There are two type of files, python and ipython (Jupyter notebook)
+There are two types of files, python and ipython (Jupyter notebook)

 ### ipython file (Jupyter notebook)